tuomaso/radial_rl/README.md

 ```
 python evaluate.py --env BankHeistNoFrameskip-v4 --load-path "trained_models/BankHeistNoFrameskip-v4_robust.pt" --pgd --gwc --nominal
 ```
-Additionally you can use --gpu-id x argument to use a GPU to speed up evaluation.
-Note that pgd takes much longer to run than other evaluation metrics, so you can try replacing it with much faster evaluation against FGSM attacks by switching the command to --fgsm.
+Additionally you can use `--gpu-id x` argument to use a GPU to speed up evaluation.
+Note that pgd takes much longer to run than other evaluation metrics, so you can try replacing it with much faster evaluation against FGSM attacks by switching the command to `--fgsm`.

 Results will be saved in numpy arrays, and the result_viewer.ipynb provide a convenient way to view them.